Little Painted Bottles with Big Results

 While you can rinse out the inside of your painted bottles, don’t submerge the bottles in water once they’re painted.
 Use a soft cloth to wipe down the outside if necessary.

-I used my beer bottles as part of my Easter tablescape.
+I used my painted glass bottles as part of my Easter tablescape.
 You would never notice these are beer bottles unless you looked closely.

-Imagine the possibilities of painting beer bottles for any occasion.
+There are so many possibilities for painting glass bottles for any occasion.
 You could go more modern, add stencils or apply hand-painted details.

 I also now have a faux mercury glass technique you can try!

-Here are a few more painted bottle ideas to get your gears turning:
+Here are a few more painted glass bottle ideas to get your gears turning:

-You can also experiment with color blocking or mosaic patterns, which I’ll show you in upcoming posts.
+You can also experiment with color blocking or mosaic patterns.
 Don’t stop with bottles, either!
 I’ve made painted terracotta pots and painted Dollar Tree pumpkins with similar materials.

 Don’t forget to subscribe to get regular updates and FREE printables in my VIP library.